Plays

 Jake: I’m young, too, travelling, escaping from whatever...

 Charlie: From poverty?
-Weren’t you in some holiday camp!?
+From holiday camps!?

 Charlie: To the dump, to the dump....
 What are trains for..?

 Jake: In Argentina, they use planes, sky trains.
-Let’s just say camps for the short, those only nominally smarter, and you… Well, let’s say … you’re in charge!
+Let’s just say camps for the short, those only nominally smarter, and you… well, let’s say … you’re in charge!

 Charlie: Smart-arse girls in attendance?
-Bathing, in the creek?
+Bathing in the creek?

-Jake: Up it.
+Jake: Up the creek.
 Sinking a lot….

-Charlie: I like watching them…
+Charlie: I like watching…

 Jake: And masturbate?